-For 2014, the target metric for revenue of \$4.57 billion was an increase of 8% over 2013 and for net income of \$285 million was an increase of 13% over 2013.
-Target bonuses for 2014 were set by the Compensation Committee at the same levels as 2013 target bonuses without increase.
+For 2015, the target metric for revenue of \$5.187 billion was an increase of 10.5% over 2014 and for net income of \$356 million was an increase of 16.5% over 2014.
+Target bonuses for 2015 were set by the Compensation Committee at the same levels as 2014 target bonuses without increase.

-2014 Performance Shares
+2015 Performance Shares

-All equity awards issued to executive officers during 2014 were again 100% performance shares.
-When making its determination with respect to the 2014 grant of performance shares to each executive, the Compensation Committee considered such items as the value of the previous year's grant, the number of shares granted the previous year, the price of the Company's stock, the performance of the Company in the prior year, the Target EPS and Target TSR performance metrics set with respect to the grant, the levels of other compensation granted to the executive, the total compensation package for the executive and the individual performance of each executive.
+All equity awards issued to executive officers during 2015 were again 100% performance shares.
+When making its determination with respect to the 2015 grant of performance shares to each executive, the Compensation Committee considered such items as the value of the previous year's grant, the number of shares granted the previous year, the price of the Company's stock, the performance of the Company in the prior year, the Target EPS and Target TSR performance metrics set with respect to the grant, the levels of other compensation granted to the executive, the total compensation package for the executive and the individual performance of each executive.
 The Compensation Committee does not assign specific weights to individual items.
 Rather the Compensation Committee exercises its business judgment based, in large part, on the Compensation Committee's long-term experience in compensating the management team in a manner that incents the team to produce consistently favorable results for stockholders.

-The Compensation Committee determined the target value of the CEO's 2014 performance share grant by first determining his target total direct compensation for 2014, which the Compensation Committee determined should be the same as his target total direct compensation for 2013 with base salary, target bonus and target performance share amounts for 2014 also the same as 2013 amounts.
+The Compensation Committee determined the target value of the CEO's 2015 performance share grant by first determining his target total direct compensation for 2015, which, the Compensation Committee determined should be 10% higher than his target total direct compensation for 2014.
+(The CEO's total compensation for four consecutive years had been lower than 2010 levels and the Committee desired to recognize strong recent performance.)
+Because base salary, and target bonus amounts for 2015 are the same as 2014 target amounts the 10% increase in total target direct compensation is attributable to his performance shares.
 To determine the number of performance shares to be issued, the Compensation Committee used the closing price on the date of grant.

-Each of the 2014 grants was made subject to (1) reduction based on earnings per share for 2014, (2) reduction or increase based on TSR for the three year period from January 1, 2014, through December 31, 2016, and (3) time vesting.
+Each of the 2015 grants was 100% performance based: subject to (1) reduction based on earnings per share for 2015, (2) reduction or increase based on TSR for the three-year period from January 1, 2015, through December 31, 2017, and (3) time vesting on a three-year cliff basis.

-The earnings per share requirement provided that the award would be reduced proportionately if actual diluted earnings per share for 2014 did not equal or exceed the target established in March 2014 by the Compensation Committee.
-For 2014, the target earnings per share established by the Compensation Committee was \$2.09 (an increase of 14% over 2013) and the actual earnings per share were \$2.26, so no reduction was effected and all of the shares remain subject to the three year TSR modifier-(50% up or down) and the three year cliff vesting requirement.
-In setting the target, the Compensation Committee considered the Company's annual strategic plan, consensus Wall Street estimates and other items.
+Performance against the annual EPS goal can only result in either no change to the number of the shares able to be earned based on TSR performance or a reduction in the number of shares if the goal is not attained.
+For 2015, the target earnings per share established by the Compensation Committee and actual earnings per share are set forth below and because actual earnings per share exceeded target earnings per share no reduction was effected and all of the shares remain subject to the three-year TSR modifier and the three-year cliff vesting requirement.
+In setting the target, the Compensation Committee considered the Company's annual strategic plan, consensus Wall Street estimates and other items, including share repurchases that are to be funded exclusively with operating cash flow.